coderdc13/advanced-solidity/README.md

 # advanced-solidity
 # Advanced Solidity Homework

 In the previous assignement, it was up ot the student-author (me, Franklin Bueno) to compose basic solidity contracts.
 For this assignemnt, the student author is given the task of organizing the sale of a token.
 This token is called PupperCoin.
+The final successful token exchange was conducted with a token called AAA.
+This successful exchange is documented at the very bottom of this readme file because it is the last done.

 A screenshot of the file directory is provided (below).